 Thank you for your interest in the Genetics Counseling program at Loma Linda University School of Medicine.
-Applications are open August 1, 2025 through December 31, 2025.
+Applications open September 15, 2025.

 Applicants to the MSGC Program are individuals with an undergraduate degree who can balance high academic achievement with excellent written and verbal communication skills, adequate advocacy experiences and insight into their choice of genetic counseling as a career.